shahrukhkhan489/Cluster-Automation/Basic_Start_Stop_Cluster/README.md

-# cluster_automation
+# Cluster Automation - Basic Start_Stop Cluster

-This deals with Starting and Stopping of Servers and Hadoop Ecosystem related Services
+Basic Scripts to Start and Stop of ILO Servers and HDP-CDH Ecosystem of Hadoop Cluster's using Rest API